 How is scoliosis treated?

 - Observation.
-If the curve is mild and you are still growing, your doctor will re-examine you every few months.
+If the curve is mild and your child is still growing, the doctor may recommend checking the spine every few months.

 - Bracing.
-If the curve is moderate and you are still growing, your doctor may recommend a brace to keep the curve from getting worse.
-Braces are selected for the specific curve problem and fitted to each patient.
-Braces must be worn every day for the full number of hours prescribed by the doctor.
+If the curve is moderate and your child or teen is still growing, your doctor may recommend using a brace to keep the curve from getting any worse.

 Living with scoliosis